Embedding digital chronotherapy into medical devices -- A canine validation for controlling status epilepticus through multi-scale rhythmic brain stimulation: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank the directors and staff of Bioinduction for their invaluable help in the development and support of the Picostim--DyNeuMo research system.
-Special thanks to the patient's family for the dedication and care provided to the patient.
-We also extend our appreciation to Karen Wendt for her help translating during the follow up remote sessions with the patient's carer.
+We also thank Theresia Henne and Anke Nagel for their support in the presurgical planning.
+Special thanks go to the patient's family for the dedication and care.
+We also extend our appreciation to Karen Wendt for her help translating during the follow up remote sessions with the carer.